 Passenger alarms on trains can be used to contact the driver and are found next to doors and wheelchair spaces.

-Help points available on most platforms can be used to contact staff in an emergency, to request assistance or ask for information.
+Help points are available on most platforms and in all ticket halls.
+They can be used to contact staff in an emergency, to request assistance or ask for information.

 If you feel unsafe or experience any incidents of crime (including hate crime) or antisocial behaviour please talk to our staff or the police.